How to Get a Job in Ireland as a Foreigner (2026 Guide)

 - Atypical Working Scheme

 One of the most popular options, which is technically not a visa, is the Working Holiday Authorisation, or better known as the Irish Working Holiday Visa.
-Targeted toward young people who wish to work and travel in Ireland for up to one year (two years for Canadians).
+Targeted toward young people who wish to work and travel in Ireland for up to two years (eligible countries).
+If you're travelling and your work type is geared towards the Working Holiday Visa, here are some of the top considerations you need to think about before applying:

 How to Find a Job in Ireland as a Foreigner?